What is LEED?

 How does a project achieve certification?

 Achieving LEED certification requires satisfying all prerequisites and earning a minimum number of credits.
-Each LEED rating system corresponds to a LEED reference guide that explains credit criteria, describes the benefits of complying with the credit, and suggests approaches to achieving credit compliance.
+Reference guides, designed to help project teams, explain credit criteria, describe the benefits of complying with the credit and suggest approaches to achieving credit compliance.
 The levels of certification generally follow these thresholds:

 - Certified: 40–49 points